-- Make sure nothing is blocking the signal between the pen and the interactive pen receiver on the projector.
-See Projector Parts.
+- Make sure nothing is blocking the signal between the pen and the interactive module on the projector.

 - Make sure the pen batteries have enough power.
 If the light on the pen doesn't turn green when you press the button, you need to replace the batteries.

 - Dim the room lights and turn off any fluorescent lights.
-Make sure the projection surface and the pen receiver are not in direct sunlight or other sources of bright lighting.
+Make sure the projection surface and interactive module are not in direct sunlight or other sources of bright lighting.

-- Make sure the pen receiver on the projector is clean and free from dust.
+- Make sure the receiver window on the interactive module is clean and free from dust.

-- Make sure there is no interference from infrared devices (e.g., infrared remote controls, infrared microphones, infrared mice, etc.).
+- Make sure there is no interference from infrared devices such as infrared remote controls, infrared microphones, and infrared mice.

 - Make sure the location is free from electromagnetic interference from nearby equipment (such as electric motors or transformers).

 - For the best performance, connect your computer to the projector using an HDMI or VGA cable.
 Using a USB cable to display your computer image (USB Display) may slow interactive pen function.